-B.4.
-Report on the result of the consultative vote at the General Shareholders'' Meeting on remuneration in the previous year, indicating the number of votes against that may have been cast:
+B.4 Report on the result of the consultative vote at the General Shareholders' Meeting on remuneration in the previous year, indicating the number of votes against that may have been cast:

-Number % on total Issued votes 44,489,022 68.42
+Number % on total Issued votes 44,658,156 68.68

 Number % on issued

-Negative votes 217.397 0.49
+Negative votes 405,672 0.91

-Positive votes 44,271,625 99.51
+Positive votes 44,252,4844 99.09

 Blank votes 0.00

 Abstentions 0.00

-B.5.
-Explain how the fixed components accrued during the year by the directors in their capacity as such have been determined and how they have changed with respect to the previous year
+B.5 Explain how the fixed components accrued during the year by the directors in their capacity as such have been determined and how they have changed with respect to the previous year i.e. if the comparison is made with the same directors who were appointed in 2022, the increase would be only $25,000 \in$

-The annual fixed allocation of directors in 2022 has been determined by the board of directors, on the proposal of the Nominating, Compensation Commission, taking into account the functions actually performed, the special complexity to the dedication provided and to the different responsibilities assumed by each director.
+The annual fixed allocation of directors in 2023 has been determined by the board of directors, on the proposal of the Appointments and Remunerations Committee, taking into account the functions actually performed, the special complexity to the dedication provided and to the different responsibilities assumed by each director.

-This allocation in 2022 has been EUR 40,000 less than in the previous year.
+This allocation in 2023 was approximately 47,500 € higher than in the previous year.
+However, in 2023 a new director was appointed, Ms. María José Alonso Fernandez, who was set a fixed annual remuneration of 22,500 €,

-Relative percentage and variation with regard to the previous year is as follows: RAMON BARRAL ANDRADE 18.50 No changes recorded.
-JOSE MANUEL OTERO NOVAS 16.60% It has decreased in EUR 5,000.
-AMPARO ALONSO BETANZOS 9.26% It has decreased in EUR 5,000.
-ENRIQUE MARTIN REY 11.11% It has decreased in EUR 10,000.
-ALTINA DE FÁTIMA 12.96% It has decreased in EUR 5,000.
-ROBERTO ALVAREZ ALVAREZ 31.48%.
-It has decreased in EUR 15,000.
+Relative percentage and variation with regard to the previous year is as follows:

+RAMON BARRAL ANDRADE 15.75% No changes recorded.

+JOSE MANUEL OTERO NOVAS 15.75% The amount has been increased by 5,000 euros.

+AMPARO ALONSO BETANZOS 9.45% The amount has been increased by 5,000 euros.

+ENRIQUE MARTIN REY 9.45% No changes recorded

+ALTINA DE FÁTIMA 11.02% No changes recorded

+ROBERTO ALVAREZ ALVAREZ 31.50%.
+The amount has been increased by EUR 15,000.

 NASSER AL DAREI 0% No changes recorded.

+MARIA JOSE ALONSO FERNANDEZ, 7.08% No changes recorded

-On the other hand, members have received attendance fees amounting to EUR 2,000 for meetings of the board of directors, and EUR 3,000 for meetings of the audit committee and the nominating, compensation and corporate governance committees and EUR 3,000 for meetings of the international executive committee.
-These amounts are the same as those applied in
+On the other hand, members have received attendance fees amounting to EUR 2,000 for meetings of the board of directors, and EUR 3,000 for meetings of the executive commission, EUR 1,500 for meetings of the audit committee and the Appointments, Remunerations and Corporate Governance committee and EUR 3,000 for meetings of the international executive committee.
+These amounts are the same as those applied in previous years.

-B.6.
-Explain how the salaries accrued by each one of the executive directors over the past financial year for the performance of management duties were determined, and how they have changed with respect to the previous year.
+B.6 Explain how the salaries accrued by each one of the executive directors over the past financial year for the performance of management duties were determined, and how they have changed with respect to the previous year.

-Fixed salaries accrued in 2022 by the executive directors were the following:
+Fixed salaries accrued in 2023 by the executive directors were the following:

 Jacinto Rey González: € 600,000, same amount accrued in the previous year.

-Jacinto Rey Laredo: € 400,000, same amount accrued in the previous year.
+Jacinto Rey Laredo: € 435,714 - 35.714 euros more than in the previous year.
+Javier Rey Laredo: € 335,714 - 35,714 euros more than in the previous year.

-Javier Rey Laredo: \in 300,000, the previous year he accrued EUR 21,429 less since up to the approval of salaries in May 2022 he received the same compensation as in previous years.

-José Luis González Rodríguez: € 200,000, same amount accrued in the previous year.
+José Luis González Rodríguez: € 235.714 - 35,714 euros more than in the previous year.

-Said salaries are regulated under the terms of the corresponding service contracts, which provide that they can be modified annually by resolution of the board of directors at the proposal of the nominating, compensation and governance commission of the Company.
+Said salaries are regulated under the terms of the corresponding service contracts, which provide that they can be modified annually by resolution of the board of directors at the proposal of the appointments, remunerations and Corporate Governance Committee of the Company.

-B.7.
-Explain the nature and the main characteristics of the variable components of the remuneration systems accrued in the year ended.
+B.7 Explain the nature and the main characteristics of the variable components of the remuneration systems accrued in the year ended.